shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

 # Overview

 This is a demonstration application to get familiar with Android [Camera](https://developer.android.com/training/camera)/[Camerax](https://developer.android.com/training/camerax).
-The demonstration assumes that the user has a basic understanding of coding in Kotlin in Android Studio.
+The demonstration assumes that the user has a basic understanding of coding in Kotlin in Android Studio as well as creating layouts in Android Studio.
+This page includes a step-by-step tutorial of how to complete the "My Progress Application".

+##Android Camera/CameraX

+Android's Camra and CameraX are two essential topics in Android Mobile Development that every developer should know.
+Most applications today use one or both in some sort of sense.
+Every time you open an app and take a picture on an Android phone or upload images from your Android's photo galley, Android Camera and/or CameraX is involved.
+In a few short sentences, CameraX is a JetPack support library that is built to make Android camera development easier.
+Camera development on Android can be tricky at times, but you still need to know Android's core "Camera" functiionality.

 ## My Progress App

 This application is used to track progress of crafts, buildings, weightloss, and so much more - just in pictures.
-This application allows users to take images with their Android enabled device and import them into the application.
+This application allows users to take images with their Android enabled device within the application.
 The images are sorted by date allowing users to easily see the beginning "before" picture and the end "after" picture.
+A demoonstration video of the application can be found here.
+Pleae watch the video before starting, so that you can better understand the features.

+## Future Considerations

+This application is simple in order to focus on the main topic at hand: Android's Camera/CameraX.
+This application can easily be modified to include mulitple progresses that a user can keep track of.
+This can be done by including a recycler view containing a text view.
+The user can click a button to name a progress.
+Upon clicking the name in the recycler view, another activity will start, bringing the recycler view that is demonstrated in this application.

+## Features
+Some of the main features of this application include:
+- Opening application to main page that includes a `CAPTURE BUTTON`
+- Upon clicking the `CAPTURE BUTTON`, Android's camera application will open after asking for permissions from user for access to their camera and files
+- User is able to take an image, retake the image, or exit the camera application
+- Upon taking the image, if approved by the user, a recycler view will be populated with a small preview of the image and the date and time of when the image was captured
+- Upon clicking a row in the recycler view, an activity pops up with a larger size of the image along with the date the image was taken
+- Upon clicking anywhere on the page, the user will be navigated back to the main page with the populated recycler view
+- The user is able to capture more images that will continue to populate the recycler view

 # Getting started